 Peter Dröll, Director European Commission DG Research & Innovation Industrial Technologies

-Lisa Friedersdorf, Director at National Nanotechnology Coordination Office, University of Virginia
+Lisa Friedersdorf, Director at National Nanotechnology Coordination Office

 Sessions track 1: Nanotechnology in industrial applications

 This session will investigate the different ways low carbon energy technologies rely on advanced material solutions to achieve cost reduction, higher performance, longer lifetime and reduced resource dependency.
 Different specific needs are related to e.g. solar, wave, wind, bio fuel and energy storage.
 The whole value chain covering energy efficiency, energy capture, energy storage and energy transmission as well as various end-use applications will benefit strongly from improvements enabled by advanced material solutions developed, manufactured and commercialized by Europe-based high tech industry.
 End of day advanced material solutions are key to a greener society, sustainable competitive businesses and less foreign-energy dependent Europe.

 Sophie Mailley, Project Manager at CEA

 Advanced materials such as graphene and other 2D materials and nanoscale processing technologies including new printing and other deposition technologies are changing the world.
 The use of greener, more sustainable materials and the potential of photonics-related manufacturing and solutions for sensing and lighting are enabling miniaturization, higher performance and flexibility.
 This has opened the way to new user-driven products, designs and application concepts and created interesting emerging market opportunities.

-Herbert Pairitsch, Senior Manager Technology & Innovation bei Infineon Technologies
+Herbert Pairitsch, Senior Manager Technology & Innovation at Infineon Technologies

 Elvira Fortunato, Professor in Materials Science Department of Faculty of Science and Technology of New University of Lisbon